Thorian/Doxygen-PDF-Stylesheets/README.md

 Download the stylsheet you like or download the whole package.
 Then name the stylesheet you want to use using the LINUX_HEADER option in your DoxyGen File.

+## Colors!
+Why Blue?
+I want a different one! ##
+Please feel free to adjust the template color yourself its in the first few lines usually called colora colorb colorc and so on.
+You might aswell replace the company name there which might come in handy as long as you don't work at H.I.E.